AM311/Cybersecurity_Report/home.md

 Once all the machines and their OSs have been installed, it is necessary to properly configure them in order to practicaly realize the described scenario.

-Since the configuration of an OS is not the main goal of the document, many details will be omitted.

-; mMoreover, no added value is given by this part of the guide since the only goal is to recreate the scenario presented before.
+Since the configuration of an OS is not the main goal of the document, many details will be omitted; moreover, no added value is given by this part of the guide since the only goal is to recreate the presented scenario.
-For these reasons, the images of
+For these reasons, the images of the already-set-up VMs are provided below and it is strongly suggested to use them; just a few details will

 It is strongly suggested to use the VMs images provided below